 It is strongly implied that in Something Wicked This Way Comes, the Dust People might have this weakness.
 They must leave before the autumn storms because "the rain washes away their dust."

-The fiery Pyroviles from the Doctor Who episode "The Fires of Pompeii" (or the lesser foot soldiers, at the very least) are able to be killed by having water thrown at them.
+The fiery Pyroviles from "The Fires of Pompeii" (or the lesser foot soldiers, at the very least) are able to be killed by having water thrown at them.

-In the short-lived UPN series Deadly Games (which involved a video game being brought to life, and Christopher Lloyd being evil), one of the villains was burned by water.
+In the short-lived UPN series Deadly Games (which involved a video game being brought to life, and Christopher Lloyd being evil), one of the villains (an ex-Quarterback named "Killshot") was burned by water.

 Power Rangers Mystic Force had the utterly invincible lava-based villain Magma.
 He spent the whole episode effortlessly handing the Rangers' butts to them, and then Madison gets pissed at her lack of screentime (no, seriously) and blasts him with a water attack... which burns him.
 (However, that's not what kills him - he then goes giant and resumes the buttkicking against the Rangers' Humongous Mecha, but is defeated by the rules of his own game with the Rangers, which must be obeyed even to the death.)